davidirvine/daisyseed-vscode-template/README.md

 To create a private repo using this repo as a template:

 ```
-gh repo create {new_repo_name} --private --clone --template davidirvine/DaisyVSCodeTemplate
+gh repo create {new_repo_name} --private --clone --template davidirvine/daisyseed-vscode-template
 ```

 ## Values You'll Want to Change

-When creating a nekw project from this template you'll need to change the following values:
+When creating a new project from this template you'll need to change the following values:

 - `CMakeLists.txt:16` project name
 - `src/CMakeLists.txt:4` TARGET value